nextzakir/tailscale-gluetun-exit-nodes/README.md

 ![Architecture diagram](architecture.svg)

 Each country gets its own Gluetun instance with a dedicated WireGuard configuration.
 The Tailscale exit node container shares Gluetun's network namespace, so all its traffic goes through the VPN tunnel provided by Gluetun.
-The diagram shows two example exit nodes (sg / ca) that route through country-specific ProtonVPN WireGuard tunnels and use NextDNS as a shared resolver.
+The diagram shows an example exit node (sg) that routes through country-specific ProtonVPN WireGuard tunnel and use NextDNS as a shared resolver.

 ## Prerequisites